HumphreyYang/benign-overfitting/README.md

 # Benign Overfitting in Linear Regression with Separable Sample Covariance Matrices

-This repo contains simulation files for an ongoing project on **Benign Overfitting in Linear Regression with Separable Sample Covariance Matrices**.
+This repo contains simulation files for an ongoing project on **Benign Overfitting in Linear Regression with Separable Sample Covariance Matrices** supervised by Professor Yanrong Yang and Professor Hanlin Shang.

 ## Environment Setup